-As a homeowner you can list equity in any property you own in any order, even if it is occupied by other residents.
+As a property owner you can list equity in any property you own in any order, even if it is occupied by other residents.
 Investors purchasing equity have no residential rights to property and only acquire its equity as a financial asset.
 There are no separate requirements for properties if they are not your primary place or residence.
 You can also list equity from multiple properties at the same time and manage all listings from the main Listings screen.

 Selling equity in your property can trigger capital gains taxes or real estate transfer taxes in the same way that selling your entire property on the real estate market traditionally can.
 Tax laws are very complex and vary across jurisdictions.
 Vesta Equity is not a tax advisor and cannot provide tax advice so we highly recommend that you consult a tax advisor before transacting on the marketplace.